TrustedComputingGroup/pandoc/guide.md

 The above Markdown code becomes:

 ::: Informative :::
-This is the only informative text block in this document.

 These blocks can contain multiple paragraphs, tied together by lines containing just ">".